Seek the wonders, slay the monsters

 In late 2020 I gave myself the challenge to publish on 100 consecutive weeks.
 I completed the challenge in October 2022, and then just kept going — as of writing this, I’ve done it for more than 175 weeks.
 I usually aim to publish on Wednesdays, but sometimes almost always do Thursdays instead.

 Subscribing is free, but you can subscribe to one of the paid tiers if you want!
-There aren’t really any benefits for now, so I don’t expect you to send me money.
+There aren’t really any benefits for now other than a gated index page, so I don’t expect you to send me money.
 But the option is there, and I’ll greatly appreciate your support if you do.

 If you want to check my past work, here are some of the ones I’m most fond of: